 A new fully accessible play area replacing existing play equipment, expansion of the skate park, creation of improved cycling routes and a beginners cycling area will deliver high quality facilities.
 The pavilion will be replaced with a new sports hub building offering a flexible space with enhanced facilities including meeting rooms, viewing areas, storage, showers, equipment hire and changing rooms.
 This complements proposals to use the pond for water based activities such as stand up paddle boarding and promoting Cooper Park as a family friendly cycling destination.
-The pond itself will be upgraded and transformed with an angel water fountain centre piece enhancing the setting of Cooper Park and providing a backdrop for a potential hotel site.
+The pond itself will be upgraded and transformed enhancing the setting of Cooper Park and bringing the pond back into active use for boating.

 The construction of a raised boardwalk along the River Lossie will provide an outdoor learning experience within walking distance of a number of schools.
 The feasibility of creating linkages across the River Lossie into nearby Kingsmills providing a direct route for residents to access the park will be investigated.
 Interpretation panels will support learning around biodiversity and habitats along this river corridor, while additional land is identified to support the expansion of the existing community orchard and food growing activities.
-Furthermore opportunities for utilising renewable technologies for local energy production will be explored with the aim of further increasing resilience to climate change.
+Furthermore opportunities for using renewable technologies for local energy production will be explored with the aim of further increasing resilience to climate change.

-Expanded café provision at Elgin Library would enhance this community hub by increasing capacity and providing an attractive setting with a fully glazed extension providing views towards the Cathedral and across the pond.
-Additional seating and BBQ areas will be created immediately adjacent to offer the opportunity for informal outdoor dining.
-An outdoor performance area immediately adjacent to Grant Lodge will provide a unique opportunity for Elgin to host live theatre, cinema and music events and support the Town Hall and Plainstones during music, film and art festivals.
+An outdoor performance area immediately adjacent to Grant Lodge will provide an opportunity for Elgin to host live theatre, cinema and music events and support the Town Hall and Plainstones during music, film and art festivals.
 The permanent amphitheatre design will accommodate an audience in excess of 100 and have a removable canopy to ensure a flexible venue that is not inhibited by poor weather.